Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - Click Enroll users.

 Warning: Many college community members have similar names or use various forms of their names.
-Search by college email address or ID numbers (which are unique) to be certain you have the correct person.
+Search by college email address or ID number (which are unique) to be certain you have the correct person.

 - Repeat steps 2 and 3 until you have selected everyone you need to enroll.